-In the library we often encounter children who struggle with reading.
-Parents come to us looking for resources to help their children and looking for reading level appropriate texts for their struggling readers.
+In the library, we often encounter children who struggle with reading.
+Parents come to us looking for resources to help their children and reading-level appropriate texts for their struggling readers.
 As a children’s librarian who struggled with reading as a child, I always try to reassure parents and suggest some of the many tools the library can offer.

 One thing I frequently recommend is read-along books.
-SMCL has read-along books that provide full professional audio narration using an audio reader that is attached to the book.
-Reading along with an audio book has been shown to improve reading comprehension.
-As children listen to a text read aloud, they can follow along with their finger pointing to the words.
+The library has read-along books that provide full professional audio narration using an audio reader that is attached to the book.
+Reading along with an audiobook has been shown to improve reading comprehension.
+As children listen to text read aloud, they can follow along with their fingers pointing to the words.
 This process can help children with learning to decode print.
-Listening to the professional narration helps to improve reading fluency.
-SMCL has a variety of high-interest picture books and non-fiction books for children with the audio reader attached.
+Listening to the professional narration helps improve reading fluency.
+We have a variety of high-interest picture books and non-fiction books for children with the audio reader attached.
 We also have read-along pictures books with audiobook CDs inside the cover.

-But read-along books do not just help struggling and emerging readers, they can also be helpful for ESL readers of any age.
-They are a multi-sensory experience which may appeal to children with sensory issues.
-And, for parents of very young, pre-literate children they can help teach early literacy skills and help with requests for repeat readings of favorite books!
+But read-along books don't just help struggling and emerging readers, they can also be helpful for ESL readers of any age.
+They are a multi-sensory experience that may appeal to children with sensory issues.
+Parents of very young, pre-literate children can help teach early literacy skills and help with requests for repeat readings of favorite books.
 Read-along books can even be helpful for long car trips (they have a headphone jack).

-Check out a read-along book today!
-Let us know what you think in the comments below.
-You can also visit one of our SMCL library branches to speak to our knowledgeable staff about other print and digital resources we can provide to help your emerging reader.
+Check out a read-along book today and let us know what you think in the comments below.
+You can also visit one of our locations to speak to our knowledgeable staff about other print and digital resources available to help your emerging reader.